The Waiting Rooms, Warkworth, Northumberland, UK

 The old bridge shown below was used until the 1960's and is cobbled, with tracks for cart wheels.
 We have a lot of swans in Warkworth, and they favour this area under the bridge.
 Unfortunately now we have the new modern bridge, like all villages, we suffer from very heavy transport travelling onto the A1068.
 See here for photos of the new bridge being built.

 Full details of village life, photographs and links can be found on the Warkworth website as mentioned before - we are already twinned with Warkworth in New Zealand, see their website here www.warkworthnz.co.nz.
-Thank you to John and Shirley Tapp who run the site for adding me to theirs - you can find me under 'Things to see and do'.

 If you walk or drive over the bridge (free parking in Dial Place) you will find :-

-The spire of St Lawrence's Church can just be seen at the top left of this aerial view which shows how the River Coquet loops around the castle and village.
+The spire of St Lawrence's Church can just be seen at the top left of the aerial view photo above which shows how the River Coquet loops around the castle and village.
 The church is open to visitors, please go in and have a look around.
 A service was held here on February 14 2012 for our lovely vicar, Rev Canon Janet Brearley, who sadly died after a courageous fight with blood cancer.
 See Neil Stalker's lovely photo of St Lawrence's under the Northumberland tab at http://www.flickr.com/photos/neilstalker.
 Alnmouth is at the top right of the photo, the cricket club pavilion and ground is out of view just in front of the castle.
 Amble is out of sight to the right of the photo.

 Warkworth History Society have written and published a book of 'Warkworth Heritage Walks' around the village, available from Warkworth Village Store and Post Office.
 They also have a CD for sale detailing all of the historical documents of the village, please contact through the village website www.warkworth.co.uk direct for details.